 At some point, be it a long straight or if you have run out of rubber you will need to exit the drift.
 Exiting is achieved by gradually allowing the drift to run out while smoothly correcting your steering.

 Here ends our tutorial on drifting.
-Please check back for more expert tips to help you get more out of your time on track.
+Please check back for more expert tips to help you get more out of your time on the track.